fhollenbach/Pols621_2020/index.md

 4. Two paper reviews, simulating a review for the APSR/AJPS/JOP (20%)
 5. Motivation of Research Question, i.e., paper Introduction (15%)
 6. Final Project Research Design Presentation (15%)
 7. NSF Dissertation Improvement Grant proposal (20%)

+#### Readings

+We will be reading both articles and book chapters throughout the semester.
+Readings under the header Additional Readings are not required, but suggestions for those interested in the particular topic.
+This is a PhD student level seminar; as such I expect all students to come to class prepared, having read __all required material__ prior to sending discussion questions on Wednesday mornings.
+I also expect you to complete relevant assignments on time.

+Some of the weeks have substantial amounts of readings that may take significant time to get through.
+Make sure you start early enough.
+Additionally, some of the methodological work will be difficult.
+It is okay if you do not fully understand everything before coming to class, that is what our class meetings are for.
+Nevertheless, read carefully and try to understand each article/chapter.
+Take notes on your readings, especially on parts you do not understand.

+If you have not done so, I would advise you to develop a consistent system of reading and taking notes.
+We will discuss some approaches to reading early in the semester.

+Since we will read large parts of them, you should acquire the following books:

+__Required Books:__
+  - Seawright, Jason.
+2016. "__Multi-Method Social Science.__" Cambridge University Press. (denoted MMSS below)
+  - Angrist, Joshua and Pischke, Joern-Steffen.
+2014. "__Mastering Metrics: The Path from Cause to Effect.__" Princeton University Press. (denoted MM below)
+  - King, Gary and Keohane, Robert O. and Verba, Sidney.
+1994.  "__Designing Social Inquiry: Scientific Inference in Qualitative Research}''.
+Princeton University Press.__" (denoted KKV below)
+  - We will also reference Scott Cunningham's "__Causal Inference: The Mixtape__" frequently.
+You can find a free version of the book here: [https://www.scunning.com/causalinference_norap.pdf](https://www.scunning.com/causalinference_norap.pdf).
+You can also think of this book as an additional resource if you do not understand material presented elsewhere.

+When reading applied papers, you should think about questions such as:
+    - Question/Framing: What is the question the authors are trying to answer in this work?
+Is this work important?
+    - Theory: Is there an original contribution in the theoretical part of the work?
+Is the theoretical argument coherent?
+Are the mechanisms elaborated sufficiently?
+Are the assumptions plausible?
+Do the hypotheses follow logically from the theoretical argument?
+Are there theoretical implications that the authors missed?
+    - __Research Design:__ What is the unit of analysis?
+What is the research design?
+Does the research design allow the authors to test the specified hypotheses?
+Does it allow them to answer the question posed in their work?
+Are there important issues the authors missed?
+How could the research design be improved?
+Does the research design allow for causal identification?
+If not, why not?
+Is the description of the research design sufficient?
+    - Data: Are variables adequately measured and do they correspond to the concepts of interest?
+Could we improve the authors’ measures?
+Are other (better) data available to investigate these questions?
+Is the description of the data sufficient to replicate the authors’ results?
+    - Findings: Are the results correctly interpreted?
+Are the findings substantively important?
+How do the results correspond to the theory?
+Are there other potential explanations that are not ruled out by the research design?
+Are the authors interpreting the results causally?
+If so, is that justified?
+    - Writing: Which sections of the paper are well/poorly written?
+Why?
+Are there parts that are particularly exciting/convincing?
+If so, for what reason?
+Does the introduction make you want to continue reading the work?
+What do you think about the overall structure of the work?
+Pay particular attention to the abstract and introduction.

+#### Discussion Points:
-- To facilitate discussion, please send two discussion questions about the readings/class topic at 9 am on the day of our class meeting.
+- To facilitate discussion, please send two discussion questions/points about the readings/class topic at noon on Monday (the day before our class meeting).
 These could be questions about things you do not understand or criticisms/suggestions about the readings.
-I will post the collection of your questions to the Google Team Drive by 10:30 am.
+I will post the collection of your discussion points to the Google Team Drive by 5:00 pm on Mondays.
 Please try review them briefly before class.

+#### Presentation
-- You will work in teams of two or three to prepare one presentation about an applied paper for one of the class sessions.
-Your presentation should be a discussion of the paper, include a replication, and potential improvements.
+- Each of you will prepare one presentation about an applied paper for one of the class sessions.
+Your presentation should be a discussion of the paper and discuss potential short comings or improvements.
 You should be critical but constructive.
 Focus especially on the research design and analysis.
 If possible, we may try to establish a video conference with the author(s).

+#### Peer Review
 - Pick two papers from the list provided in the Google Team Drive.
 I will assign each of you two due dates for reviews based on your ranked preferences.
 You should write a review of these papers as if you are reviewing for the APSR/AJPS/JOP.
 Your review should be at least 1 page single-spaced.
 On the Google Drive you can find some example reviews done by A&M faculty in previous years __(do not share these reviews)__.
-Here are some links that may be helpful:
+Here are some links that may be helpful before writing your first review:
   - [AJPS Instructions](https://ajps.org/ajps-reviewer-instructions/)
   - [JOP Instructions](http://www.thejournalofpolitics.org/reviewers.html)
   - Miller, Beth & Pevehouse, Jon & Rogowski, Ron & Tingley, Dustin & Wilson, Rick.
 2013.
 "How To Be a Peer Reviewer: A Guide for Recent and Soon-to-be PhDs."
 PS: Political Science & Politics.
 46(1):120-123.